-With the amount of student loan debt still rising, Generation Z — the students born between 1995 and 2010 —are looking at all options available for education after high school, including trade and specialty schools, certificate programs, and community colleges in addition to traditional four-year universities and colleges.
+With the amount of student loan debt still rising in 2022, Generation Z — those students born between 1995 and 2010 —are looking at all options available for their higher education after high school, including trade and specialty schools, certificate programs, and community colleges in addition to traditional four-year universities and colleges.

 Many in Generation Z are opting to attend schools specializing in career and technical education.
 This is reversing a decades-long trend toward a traditional four-year college education.
 Why are trade schools gaining in popularity?
 Students want to reduce their need for student loans, while securing a full-time position in industries that need new workers entering that field.
 Because of these schools’ close connections to professional trades, students opting to earn a technical education may graduate with a full-time, well-paying job already already lined up.

 If you have been saving in Ohio’s 529 Plan, CollegeAdvantage, for your child’s high education, never fear.
 529 plans can be used for whatever comes after high school, which includes trade, technical and specialty schools, community colleges, certificate programs, four-year universities and colleges, graduate school, law school, and med school.
 So, if your child chooses to further their education by attending a trade school or certificate program, you can use your 529 account to pay for qualified costs there.

 529 plans aren’t just for four-year programs